cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 27. Make the UI more installable.
 28. Make the UI more deployable.

-TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

-1. Make a Knowledge editor and persist knowledge.
-1. Write names of dataset/graphs/etc tabs used to generate new tabs in the Notes.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT:

 1. Make a proper Help menu.